Core Concepts

 Why is modifying `redux-core` files a bad practice when embedded in my own product?

 Redux is built to run with only one version of the framework code.
 If you modify core files in your version, which you embed in a product, there's no guarantee your version will be the version loaded should another product be using Redux.
 This will most likely cause conflicts and headaches for you and your clients.
-By using filters and extensions, you ensure that your code will always be loaded despite the "core" that is instantiated first.
+By using filters and extensions, you ensure that your code always loads despite the "core" that is instantiated first.

 # Object Structure